Lisa Lopes: Personal life

 Lopes was often vocal about her personal life and difficult past.
 She came from an abusive, alcoholic background and struggled with alcoholism herself.
-These issues became headline news in 1994, when she was arrested for setting fire to Andre Rison's sneakers in a bathtub; the fire ultimately spread to the mansion they shared and destroyed it.
+These issues became headline news in June 1994, when she was arrested for setting fire to Andre Rison's sneakers in a bathtub; the fire ultimately spread to the mansion they shared and destroyed it.
 She claimed that Rison had beaten her after a night out, and she set fire to his shoes to get back at him, but burning down the house was an accident.
 Lopes later revealed that she did not have a lot of freedom within the relationship and that Rison abused her emotionally and physically; she said that she released her frustrations about the relationship on the night of the fire.

 Lopes was sentenced to five years' probation and therapy at a halfway house, and was unable to shake the incident from her reputation.
 Lopes revealed in The Last Days of Left Eye that her meeting with a struggling mother in rehab left a big impression on her.
-She subsequently adopted the woman's 8-year-old daughter.
-She had adopted a 12-year-old boy ten years prior.
+She subsequently helped raise the eight-year-old as her goddaughter.

 Lopes had several tattoos.
 Most prominent was a large eagle on her left arm, which she said represented freedom.
 Later, she added the number "80" around the eagle, which was Rison's NFL number while in Atlanta.
 She also had a tattoo of a moon with a face on her foot in reference to Rison's nickname, "Bad Moon".
 On her upper right arm was a large tattoo of the name "Parron" for her late stepbrother who died in a boating accident, arching over a large tattoo of a pierced heart.
 Her smallest tattoo was on her left earlobe and consisted of an arrow pointing to her left over the symbol of an eye, a reference to her nickname.
 Lopes struggled with self-harm and even carved the words "hate" and "love" into her arm with a razor.